Latino Futurism

 Latinofuturism (also known as Latinx/Latine Futurism or Latino Futurism) is a literary, artistic, and cultural movement that reimagines Latino experiences through speculative fiction and futurist aesthetics.
 The movement encompasses cultural productions by Chicanos, Puerto Ricans, Dominican Americans, Cuban Americans, and other Latin American immigrant populations, particularly those emerging from borderlands spaces.

 Latinofuturism centers Latino voices in visions of the future where Spanish, indigenous languages, and bilingualism persist alongside advanced technology.
 The movement imagines technological innovation rooted in ancestral knowledge and collective survival strategies.

 History

 The term builds upon Chicanafuturism, coined by scholar Catherine S. Ramírez in 2004 in her article "Deus ex Machina: Tradition, Technology, and the Chicanafuturist Art of Marion C. Martinez" in Aztlán: A Journal of Chicano Studies.
-Ramírez examined how Chicana artists used technological materials—circuits, LEDs, and holographic materials—to reimagine traditional Catholic iconography.
+Ramírez examined how Chicana artist Marion C. Martinez incorporated discarded computer components, including circuit boards, wire, ribbon cable, and CDs sourced in part from near Los Alamos National Laboratory, into mixed media sculptures and wall hangings depicting traditional Catholic iconography.

 Academic recognition came with the 2017 publication of Altermundos: Latin@ Speculative Literature, Film, and Popular Culture, edited by Cathryn Josefina Merla-Watson and B.V.
 Olguín.
-The Smithsonian Institution began documenting Latino contributions to space exploration and futurist thinking through oral history projects the same year.
+The anthology received the 2018 American Book Award from the Before Columbus Foundation and placed first in the Best Cover Illustration category at the 2017 International Latino Book Awards.
+Writing in a publication of the Association for the Study of the Arts of the Present (ASAP), scholar Renee Hudson, while describing Altermundos as a foundational anthology, has noted that it is dominated by Chicanx authors and often neglects other Latinx voices in its discussion of Latinx speculative fiction.

+In 2022, the Smithsonian Institution's National Air and Space Museum launched "Estrellas y Cuentos: A Latinofuturism Oral History Project," documenting the intersection of Latino communities and space exploration through recorded interviews with writers, artists, and cultural figures.
+The following year, the museum's AeroEspacial podcast dedicated an episode to Latino Futurism, exploring science fiction and space exploration from Latino cultural perspectives.